What Can You Build

 Building a feature that touched frontend, backend, and design.
 Summoned three agents:

-• @dev for the API
+• @cedar for the API

-• @design for the UI mockups
+• @birch for the UI mockups

-• @docs for the spec
+• @moss for the spec

 Try it: Summon two agents.
 Give them related tasks.
 Watch them build on each other's work.